intel/QAT_Engine/README.md

 capability for chained cipher encryption operations only.
 The engine provides a maximum of 32 pipelines (buffer chunks) with a maximum size of 16,384 bytes for each pipeline.
 When pipelines are used, they are always offloaded to the accelerator ignoring the small packet offload threshold.
-Please refer to OpenSSL\* manual for more information about pipelining.
+Please refer to the OpenSSL\* manual for more information about pipelining.
 <https://www.openssl.org/docs/man1.1.0/ssl/SSL_CTX_set_split_send_fragment.html>